|

 Blair Arch Project (1999); 101 Damnations (1998); In

-Lava and War (1998); t's a Wonderful Laugh (1997); The
+Lava and War (1998); It's a Wonderful Laugh (1997); The

-Tiger Roars, celebration of Princeton's 250th Anniversary
+Tiger Roars, celebration of Princeton University's 250th Anniversary

 (1996); Pulpit Fiction (1996). |